-Even in an abbreviated 2019-20 competition schedule, Razorback Athletics built an impressive resume, including accomplishing a couple of program milestones.
-Arkansas won its first NCAA championship in women's cross country and its first SEC title in soccer.
+While 2020-21 was the culmination, the program's trend of success under Yurachek's leadership was taking shape in previous years.
+Even in an abbreviated 2019-20 competition schedule, Razorback Athletics built an impressive resume, including winning its first NCAA championship in women's cross country and its first SEC title in soccer.
 In addition, the Razorbacks earned SEC championships in women's cross country and men's and women's indoor track and field.
 Razorback student-athletes followed suit in the classroom, earning a 3.24 cumulative GPA with 107 student-athletes adding their names to Senior Walk as University of Arkansas graduates.
-The 3.43 term GPA for the spring semester was a program record and marked the 21st consecutive semester for a department GPA of 3.0 or better.

 Razorback Athletics was also at the forefront of several key initiatives in 2019-20.
-Yurachek was named to the Governor's Economic Recovery Task Force, to help guide state reopening in the wake of COVID-19.
-Yurachek was also added to the NCAA Football Competition Committee.
 In October, Nolan Richardson Court was dedicated at Bud Walton Arena.
-The Eddie Sutton Men's Basketball Practice Gymnasium was created at the Basketball Performance Center.
-Construction continues on a number of facility projects including the J.B. and Johnelle Hunt Family Baseball Development Center, Frank O'Mara Track Performance Center and a renovation of the Randal Tyson Track Center.
+The Eddie Sutton Men's Basketball Practice gymnasium was created at the Basketball Performance Center.

 In 2018-19, Arkansas finished No. 23 in the Learfield IMG College Directors' Cup, including finishing first among programs with 19 or fewer teams.
-Arkansas captured two NCAA team championships (women's indoor and outdoor track and field), four SEC team championships (women's cross country, women's indoor and outdoor track and field, men's golf) and four SEC team runner-up finishes (soccer, men's cross country, men's indoor track and field and women's basketball).
+Arkansas captured two NCAA team championships (women's indoor and outdoor track & field), four SEC team championships (women's cross country, women's indoor and outdoor track & field, men's golf) and four SEC team runner-up finishes (soccer, men's cross country, men's indoor track & field and women's basketball).